raspiblitz/raspiblitz/README.md

 In the `/mnt/hdd/raspiblitz.conf` the parameter `scpBackupTarget='[USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/]'` can be set to activate this feature.
 On that remote server the public key of the RaspiBlitz root user needs to be part of the authorized keys - so that no password is needed for the background script to make the backup.

-The script `/home/admin/config.scripts/internet.sshpubkey.sh` helps on initalization (init); it will show and transfer ssh-pubkey to a remote server.
+The script `/home/admin/config.scripts/internet.sshpubkey.sh` helps on initialization (init); it will show and transfer ssh-pubkey to a remote server.

 To test it, try opening or closing a channel, and then check if you can find a copy of `channel.backup` on your remote server.
 You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`